nick-kanakis/effective-java-in-a-nutshell/README.md

 This is something to take into consideration, if the object is small make it immutable, if it is large try to make it as immutable as possible ( by making fields final etc...).
 Also you can internally use a package-private mutable companion class that it uses to speed up expensive computations

+**Tip: ** When creating a new class start by making everything immutable (and inaccessible) change only the things that you need to make them mutable (& accessible)

 ### Item 18: Favor composition over inheritance